Quantum secure non-malleable codes in the split-state model: Introduction

 \subsubsection{Quantum split-state adversary}

-Let classical message $S$ be encoded into two classical registers $X,Y$ that are stored at two different locations.
 To tamper $(X,Y) \to (X',Y')$, we let the adversary share an arbitrary entanglement ${\psi}_{NM}$~\footnote{Without any loss of generality, one can consider $\psi$ as a pure state.} between the two different locations where split codewords are stored.
-The adversary then applies isometries $U: \cH_X \otimes \cH_N \rightarrow \cH_{X^\prime} \otimes \cH_{N^\prime}$ and $V: \cH_Y \otimes \cH_M \rightarrow \cH_{Y'} \otimes \cH_{M'}$ to tamper~\footnote{This is without any loss of generality since one can consider Strinespring isometry extension of a CPTP map $\Phi$ as isometry if the tampering is given by a CPTP map $\Phi$.} $(X,Y) \to (X',Y')$.
+The adversary then applies isometries $U: \cH_X \otimes \cH_N \rightarrow \cH_{X^\prime} \otimes \cH_{N^\prime}$ and $V: \cH_Y \otimes \cH_M \rightarrow \cH_{Y'} \otimes \cH_{M'}$ to tamper~\footnote{This is without any loss of generality since one can consider Strinespring isometry extension~(see Definition~\ref{fact:stinespring}) of a CPTP map $\Phi$ as isometry if the tampering is given by a CPTP map $\Phi$.} $(X,Y) \to (X',Y')$.
 The decoding process begins by first measuring $(X^\prime, Y^\prime)$ and then outputting the decoded message $S'$ from $(X',Y')$ (post measurement in the computational basis).
-To show that non-malleable-codes are secure against such an adversary, we need to show that the decoded message $S'$ is unrelated to the encoded message $S$.
-We show it via the simulation argument, in which if the adversary tampers the codeword, the decoded message can be simulated by a distribution $\mathcal{D}_{(U,V,{\psi})}$ that only depends on $(U,V,{\psi})$, and thus, unrelated to message $S$.
+To show that non-malleable codes are secure against such an adversary, it is sufficient to show that if the adversary doesn't tamper the codeword, the decoded message $S'$ is same as the original message $S$.
+If the adversary does tamper the codeword, the decoded message $S'$ is (approximately) distributed according to a distribution~($\mathcal{D}_{(U,V,{\psi})}$ that only depends on $(U,V,{\psi})$) that is independent of the original message $S$ .
 For simplicity, we denote quantum split-state adversary as $\mathcal{A}=(U,V,{\psi}_{})$ in this paper.

-We now formally define quantum split-state adversary in the split-state model.
+We now formally define a quantum split-state adversary in the split-state model.